-Energy consumption in homes can be slashed by simply unplugging devices when they are not in use.
+Unplugging devices when they are not in use can simply slash energy consumption in homes.
 Most electronic appliances still use power even when switched off or hibernating; you’ll need to completely disconnect them, switch off the socket at the wall or the power strip to adequately prevent energy wastage.

 3. Switch to LEDs